ahundt/cis/doc/intro.rst

 .. image:: static/PA3_Eq4_new.png

-Where x and y are the two end points of the line segment, c is the point to be projected on the line segment, c* is the projected point on the line segment, and alpha* is the ratio of normalized length from x to c*.
+Where x and y are the two end points (or vertices) of the line segment, c is the point to be projected on the line segment, c* is the projected point on the line segment, and alpha* is the ratio of normalized length from x to c*.
 If two of the three c* projections lie on the same vertex, then the closest point on the triangle is that vertex.
 Otherwise, the closest point will be the c* projection on the side whose value for alpha* satisfies the conditions of being between one and zero.
 Then the equation (from the Point Pairs lecture slides) below is implemented to find the closest point c*:

 .. image:: static/PA3_Eq5_new.png